-Fast Forward set out to provide a city wide arts education project for young people aged 16-30 years, who were homeless, using the arts as a tool to support and enable young people to gain a wide range of self-development, creative, social and learning skills, boosting self-development and providing a mode of self-expression.
+Fast Forward set out to provide a city-wide arts education project for homeless young people aged 16-30 years, using the arts as a tool to support and enable individuals to gain a wide range of creative, social and learning skills, boosting self-development and providing a mode of self-expression.
 The project offered a structured programme of arts activities and access to learning opportunities through an accredited Open College Network Certificate Learning through the Visual Arts and Crafts.

-Crucially, Fastforward was instrumental in creating alternative pathways to training and opportunity for those attending the project.
-A considerable number of participants from the project went on to vocational, educational or employment tracks.
+Fast Forward was instrumental to the creation of alternative pathways for training and opportunities to those attending the project.
+Several participants went on to vocational, education, and employment tracks.
 Their routes included desktop publishing, office computing, business management, British Sign Language, Ceramics, catering, art foundation and photography.
 Four participants were able to access employment following their participation in the project.

 ‘I am much more confident about showing my art work and feel I have improved especially with the silk paintings.
 I really enjoyed the variety of the course.’

-‘It opened up…. existing needs to play with materials.
+‘It opened up…existing needs to play with materials.
 Packed and kept together… we had many discussions’